Product Information Management (PIM):

 - Decline existing products to successfully penetrate a new country.

-- Renew its catalog in the context of a seasonal business.
+- Renew as part of a seasonal business.

 - Incorporate new products on a just-in-time basis throughout the year to boost sales.